Maria E Garcia

 Intensive readings in specific topic.
 Students complete individual research projects.
 Satisfies the CHID senior thesis requirement.
 Prerequisite: CHID 390.

 There are many limitations to completing research projects within the space of a quarter.
 With this in mind, this course tries to maximize the amount of time students can spend focused on their own projects.
 The first five weeks will be spent developing a common language by reading an assigned set of readings and discussing these texts in an intensive seminar setting.
-At the end of four weeks, I will expect participants to write a brief research proposal (more details on this below).
+At the end of four weeks, I will expect participants to write a brief research proposal.
 During the second five weeks each student will work toward the completion of a research project.
 In order to help facilitate this, students will meet in small research clusters.
 I will also meet individually with each student at this time.

 As we proceed through the quarter, students will learn skills useful in developing future research projects, such as proposal writing and working with primary and secondary sources.
 Students are encouraged to use a medium that best fits their goals although each project must incorporate a written component.